WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

 Process of becoming a maintainer:

-1. Any current Maintainer may nominate a current Commiter to become a new Maintainer, by opening a PR against the root of the WasmEdge/WasmEdge repo adding the nominee as an Approver in the OWNERS file.
+1. Any current Maintainer may nominate a current Committer to become a new Maintainer, by opening a PR against the root of the WasmEdge/WasmEdge repo adding the nominee as an Approver in the OWNERS file.
 2. The nominee will add a comment to the PR testifying that they agree to all requirements of becoming a Maintainer.
 3. A 2/3 of the current Maintainers must then approve the PR.